Pranjol93/SERIAL-using-XILINX-FPGA/README.md

 Interrupt handling for efficient operation.
 Verification using simulation tools and hardware testing in a supervised lab environment.
 This project showcases skills in hardware-software co-design, Verilog programming, and Linux kernel development.

+gpio_system_top.sv is the top module of the UART that conects to blackboard serial_v1_0.v is the wrapper serial_v1_0_AXI.v is the systme verilog implementation of the UART